Builders Risk Reporting Form Showdown: Value at Risk vs. Total Completed Value

 With a “value at risk” reporting form policy, premium is based on the current value of each property at risk.

-The builder has to frequently report the value of work in place and materials onsite for all projects.
-Premium is calculated on these reported values.
+The builder has to frequently report the value of the work done up to that time, and whatever the materials are on site.
+Premium is calculated on these reported values so the insured only pays for what's exposed at that time.

 The other most common reporting form calculates premium for each project based on “total completed value.”